SM UC-90

 SM UC-90 was a German Type UC III minelaying submarine or U-boat in the German Imperial Navy (Kaiserliche Marine) during World War I. Completed in mid-1918, she saw no action during the war and was transferred to the Imperial Japanese Navy afterwards.
 The submarine briefly served in the IJN during 1920–1921 before she was partially dismantled and ultimately scrapped in 1926.

 Design

-A German Type UC III submarine, UC-90 had a displacement of 491 t when at the surface and 571 t while submerged.
+A Type UC III submarine, UC-90 had a displacement of 491 t when at the surface and 571 t while submerged.
 She had a length overall of 56.51 m, a beam of 5.54 m, and a draught of 3.77 m.
 The submarine was powered by two six-cylinder four-stroke diesel engines each producing 300 PS (a total of 600 PS), two electric motors producing 770 PS, and two propeller shafts.
 She had a dive time of 15 seconds and was capable of operating at a depth of 75 m.